Intent to Register Deadlines

-Log in to myNorthridge Portal to view your financial aid award.
-If you are registered for classes and your aid is available, the Office of University Cash Services will apply financial aid funds to any charges on your account and issue refunds for any remaining amount.
+Log in to the CSUN Portal to view your financial aid award.
+If you are registered for classes and your aid is available, University Cash Services will apply financial aid funds to any charges on your account and issue refunds for any remaining amount.
 Sign up for eRefund by early August to receive your refund amount via direct deposit.

 When your financial aid is disbursed, amounts due from basic tuition and fees and housing will be deducted automatically from your awarded aid.
 University Cash Services will send you an email to view the transactions in your student account.